Harry Charsley: Newport County

 On 17 January 2023, Charsley joined League Two club Newport County on an 18-month contract; the move reunited him with Graham Coughlan, his former manager at Mansfield.
 He made his debut at Rodney Parade in a 2–1 win over Swindon Town on 4 February.
 He scored his first goal for Newport in a 2–1 defeat at Salford City on 4 March.
 He scored two goals in 16 games in the second half of the 2022–23 season.

 In September 2023 he injured his ankle in training and was ruled out of action for up to ten weeks.
 He recovered and went on play 39 games in the 2023–24 season, scoring five goals and featuring in the FA Cup third round defeat to Manchester United.

 Oldham Athletic

-On 2 July 2024, Charlsley joined National League club Oldham Athletic on a two-year deal after manager Micky Mellon worked hard to tempt him to drop into non-League football.
+On 2 July 2024, Charsley joined National League club Oldham Athletic on a two-year deal after manager Micky Mellon worked hard to tempt him to drop into non-League football.
 He scored on his debut for Oldham on 10 August, in a 3–0 win over Braintree Town at Boundary Park.
 He endured a stop-start 2024–25 season due to injury and missed the second half of the campaign after undergoing hip surgery.
+The injury caused him to miss the club's promotion through the play-offs, as well as pre-season in the summer of 2025.
+He played one EFL Trophy game in the first half of the 2025–26 season as he returned to fitness.

+Truro City

+On 2 January 2026, Charsley returned to the National League, joining Truro City on a free transfer, signing what was reported to be an eighteen-month contract for a club second from bottom in the table.
+He played 22 games in the second half of the 2025–26 campaign, which ended in relegation.
+He was released upon the expiry of his contract.
+He was part of the 39-man Professional Footballers' Association (PFA) free agent squad in July 2026.